-As long as you get the right kind of lightbox, light therapy is safe.
-You’ll be happy to know that there are a few side effects connected with light therapy.
-You may also be encouraged to learn that light therapy tends to work well with other types of therapies for seasonal affective disorder.
-Lightboxes are safe to use for pregnant women and nursing mothers that suffer from SAD.
+As long as you get the right kind of lightbox, light therapy for depression is safe.
+There are few side effects connected with this treatment.
+You may also be encouraged to learn that light therapy tends to work well with other types of therapies for SAD.
+Lightboxes are safe to use for pregnant women and nursing mothers that experience SAD.

 A great benefit of light therapy is that it usually works fairly quickly.
-You may experience relief from seasonal affect disorder within just a few days, but don’t be surprised if it takes longer, even up two weeks or more.
-Most people find that light therapy eases the symptoms of SAD, boosts their energy levels, and helps them feel better about themselves and life, in general.
+You may experience relief from SAD within just a few days.
+However, don’t be surprised if it takes longer, even up two weeks or more.
+Most people find that light therapy eases the symptoms of SAD, boosts their energy levels, and helps them feel better about themselves and life in general.

 Lightboxes come in a variety of brands and pricing.
 Choose one that filters out as much light as possible.

-Be aware that light therapy for skin conditions is different than for seasonal affective disorder.
-The light therapy treatment for SAD should filter out as much UV light as possible because it can damage your eyes and skin.
+Be aware that light therapy for skin conditions is different than SAD.
+Light therapy treatment for SAD should filter out as much UV light as possible because it can damage your eyes and skin.
 For this reason, it’s also important not to substitute a tanning bed for light therapy for SAD as it gives off the wrong kind of light and may damage your skin.

 A light therapy box gives off a bright light that mimics outdoor light in nature.
-All that you need to do is to place it near where you sit or work and turn it on.
-Researchers believe that lightboxes relieve symptoms of seasonal affective disorder because it affects chemicals in our brains that are liked to our moods and sleep.
+All you need to do is to place it near where you sit or work and turn it on.
+Researchers believe that lightboxes relieve symptoms of SAD because it affects chemicals in our brains linked to our moods and sleep.

-The symptoms of light therapy are usually mild and usually go away after a few days.
-Also, on a positive note, there are some fairly easy ways to reduce the risks and side effects of using light therapy.
+The side effects of light therapy are usually mild and disappear after a few days.
+Also, on a positive note, there are some easy ways to reduce the risks and side effects of using light therapy.
 You can move farther away from the lightbox, decrease your treatment time, or take a few breaks from it during long sessions.
 It may also help if you change the time of day that you use light therapy.

-People with seasonal affective disorder often find that it’s best to use light therapy while under the care of their doctor.
-Your doctor may even be able to provide you with some recommendations for a reasonably-priced, quality lightbox.
-Your lightbox for seasonal affect disorder needs to have the proper brightness and the right kind of light.
+People with SAD often find that it’s best to use light therapy while under the care of their doctor.
+Your doctor may even be able to provide you with some recommendations for a reasonably priced, quality lightbox.
+Your lightbox for SAD needs to have the proper brightness and the right kind of light.
 The lightbox that has the right style and features will make it easy and convenient to use.

 By doing a little research and reading reviews on light therapy boxes for SAD, you should be able to find an affordable, quality unit.

-For most people, the best time to begin using a light therapy box for seasonal affective disorder is in the early fall when it gets cloudier in many areas.
+For most people, the best time to begin using a light therapy box for SAD is in the early fall when it gets cloudier in many areas.
 Treatment usually works best when you use the light therapy box until spring when there is an increase in sunlight.
-Keep in good communication with your doctor regarding the appearance and severity of symptoms, so that you can work on adjusting the timing and duration of light therapy symptoms.
+Keep in good communication with your doctor regarding the appearance and severity of symptoms, so you can work on adjusting the timing and duration of light therapy symptoms.

-Light therapy for seasonal affective disorder is most effective when your light therapy has the right combination of intensity, duration, and timing.
+Light therapy for SAD is most effective when your light therapy has the right combination of intensity, duration, and timing.
 The light needs to reach your eyes indirectly.
 Just exposing your skin to the light won’t be as effective.